News & announcements

 Saving your history

 if you can identify anyone in these photos not already identified below, will you please let me know and I'll post the information.
 Also, additional photos or information can be shared here.
 Thank you, and enjoy.

 FREELAND AREA BASKETBALL TEAMS

-This photo of the 1916-1917 Freeland High basketball team comes to us from Tom Lavinka, a longtime site contributor.
+This photo of the 1916-1917 Freeland High basketball team comes to us courtesy of Tom Lavinka.
 The larger image of the photo has been repaired digitally by Jay Cawley.

-This photo of the 1917-1918 Freeland High basketball team also comes to us from Tom Lavinka.
+This photo of the 1917-1918 Freeland High basketball team also comes to us courtesy of Tom Lavinka.

 This photo of the 1926 Freeland High basketball team comes from another longtime site contributor Eddie Barna.
 The photo at top left shows the basketball they used when they won this championship game.
 Eddie wrote: "The only two I can identify are in the back row; second from the left is my uncle Andy Brezina and the guy in the center back is Howard Hontz, the teacher."

 MMI basketball team, 1926-1927.
 Photo courtesy of MMI Preparatory School.